 These were the challenges I solved, whose solutions I will detail in this blog post:

-For this CTF I started by focusing on the pwn challenges due to recently having learned much more about binary exploitation and wanting to test out my newly found skills!
 This paid off as some techniques I had learned were useful for this CTF and I also had the right direction in some other challenges I was unable to solve (whose writeups I'll need to check out later!).

-Later on, once I declared myself "stuck" on the remaining pwn challenges, I took a broad look at the rest of the categories and picked some that looked the simplest / most interesting to work on.
 Several of them were too tricky for me (for example the crypto ones that my team hadn't solved - way too much math for me) but I still managed to get some more solves as the clocked ticked down!

 The recently found knowledge was also applicable to some of the reversing challenges - this was based more on dynamic analysis of the software than exploiting it with buffer overflows per se.
 However, the knowledge gained when trying to exploit programs for the typical buffer overflow vulnerabilities of program flow and understanding some assembly snippets also was very useful for this category!